marovira/helios-ml/docs/source/tutorial.rst

 The rest of the code is pretty self-explanatory, with us just grabbing the Tensorboard logger just like before.
-Note that we also call :py:func:`~helios.core.logging.get_root_logger`, so let's discuss how Helios manages logging.
+Note that we also call :py:func:`~helios.core.loggers.get_root_logger`, so let's discuss how Helios manages logging.

 Logging
 -------

-By default, Helios provides two loggers:
+By default, Helios provides the following loggers:

-* :py:class:`~helios.core.logging.RootLogger`: logs to a file and to stdout.
+* :py:class:`~helios.core.loggers.RootLogger`: logs to stdout and optionally to a file.
-* :py:class:`~helios.core.logging.TensorboardWriter`: wraps the PyTorch Tensorboard writer class.
+* :py:class:`~helios.core.loggers.TensorboardWriter`: wraps the PyTorch Tensorboard writer class.
+* :py:class:`~helios.core.loggers.WandbWriter`: wraps the Weights & Biases writer class.

 .. note::
-   The :py:class:`~helios.core.logging.RootLogger` will *always* be created with stream output by default.
+   The :py:class:`~helios.core.loggers.RootLogger` will *always* be created with stream output by default.
 This behaviour *cannot* be changed, as it is used to correctly forward error messages that may occur during training.
 The logging to a file can be toggled on/off based on the arguments provided to the